Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/clickhouse-setup.md

 profile: 'clickhouse'
 ```

+### Test connection
-### Execute dbt debug with the CLI tool to confirm whether dbt is able to connect to ClickHouse.
-Confirm the response includes Connection test: [OK connection ok] indicating a successful connection.
+Execute `dbt debug` with the CLI tool to confirm whether dbt is able to connect to ClickHouse.
+Confirm the response includes `Connection test: [OK connection ok]` indicating a successful connection.

 ## Documentation

 See the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt) for the full `dbt-clickhouse` documentation entry.

+## Contributing

+We welcome contributions from the community to help improve the dbt-ClickHouse adapter.
+Whether you’re fixing a bug,
+adding a new feature, or enhancing documentation, your efforts are greatly appreciated!

+Please take a moment to read our [Contribution Guide](https://github.com/ClickHouse/dbt-clickhouse/blob/main/CONTRIBUTING.md) to get started.
+The guide provides detailed instructions on setting up your environment, running tests, and submitting pull requests.